FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Tome research.
 Another 321 words (23 lines of text) covering the years 1478, 1640, 1653, 1730, 1659, 1702, 1706, 1603 and 1676 are included under the topic Early Tome History in all our PDF Extended History products and printed products wherever possible.

 Another 23 words (2 lines of text) are included under the topic Early Tome Notables in all our PDF Extended History products and printed products wherever possible.

 Ireland experienced a dramatic decrease in its population during the late 19th century.
 This was in a great measure, a response to England's imperialistic policies.
 Hunger and disease took the lives of many Irish people and many more chose to leave their homeland to escape such hunger and disease.
 North America with its promise of work, freedom, and land was an extremely popular destination for Irish families.
 For those families that survived the journey, all three of these things were were often attained through much hard work and perseverance.
 Research into early immigration and passenger lists revealed many immigrants bearing the name Tome:

-Tome Settlers in the United States in the 18th Century
+Tome Settlers in United States in the 18th Century

-Tome Settlers in the United States in the 19th Century
+Tome Settlers in United States in the 19th Century

 This page was last modified on 13 November 2014 at 16:21.